ReactION-js/ReactION/README.md

 ![](src/Demo.gif)

 ## Current Features
+- [x] No setup required!
+ReactION requires NO modification to your codebase, but installing the VS Code extension.
 - [x] React Fiber Tree structure shown inside VS Code (Powered by [Chrome Headless](https://developers.google.com/web/updates/2017/04/headless)).
 - [x] Ability to edit components on the HTML preview and see the component hierarchy on the side panel.
 - [x] Alternatable theme based on user preference (i.e., Light and Dark).